jburzynski/TypeGenDocs/source/programmaticalapi.rst

 .. code-block:: csharp

 	var options = new GeneratorOptions { BaseOutputDirectory = @"C:\my\output" }; // create the options object
-	var generator = new Generator { Options = options }; // create the generator instance
-	var assembly = Assembly.GetCallingAssembly(); // get the assembly to generate files for generator.Generate(assembly); // generates the files
+	var generator = new Generator(options); // create the generator instance var assembly = Assembly.GetCallingAssembly(); // get the assembly to generate files for generator.Generate(assembly); // generates the files